Occurring in 99 per cent of domestic violence cases, economic abuse can affect clients of all backgrounds

 Graham wants to minimise how much he draws.
 The halving of the minimums means he can stop drawing any more income this year and take out less next year as well as he’s also eligible for the two cash bonuses that will be paid of $750 each by Centrelink, as he’s on the Age Pension also.

-Calls for some time to cut the deeming rates have been answered as part of the stimulus measures and the rates will be cut by 0.75% from May 1,2020.
+Calls to cut deeming rates have been made as part of stimulus measures and rates will be cut by 0.75% from May 1,2020.

-The benefit for some will mean higher pension entitlements and lower aged care means-tested fees.
-Do note tho, that pensions will not change if the maximum pension is already received or entitlements are calculated under the assets test.
+This means higher pension entitlements and lower aged care means-tested fees for some.
+But, pensions will not change if the maximum pension is already received or entitlements are calculated under the assets test.

-EXAMPLE: When Edna moved into residential care, she chose to sell her home to pay her $400,000 accommodation cost, leaving her with $350,000 in the bank.
+When Edna moved into residential care, she sold her home to pay her $400,000 accommodation cost.
+She was left with $350,000 in the bank.
 She receives an age pension of $849.31 a fortnight and pays $1,133.96 a fortnight in residential care fees.

 Aged Care residents who receive a means-tested pension (Centrelink/Veterans’ Affairs) or hold either a Commonwealth Seniors Health Card or Veterans Gold Card will receive two $750 cash payments as a boost to income.
 Awesome!